Taha-Chaudhry/next-rest-api/README.md

 ## Usage

-Currently there is no Docker support for Prisma, so this project must be run natively

-PostgreSQL and PgAdmin however, can be run in Docker containers
+PostgreSQL and PgAdmin must be run before the project can start

 #### Create PostgreSQL container
 ```